oskarhs/AutoHist.jl/docs/src/examples/plotting.md

 # Display the two plots side-by-side
 Plots.plot(p1, p2, layout=(1, 2), size=(670, 320))
 ```
-As illustrated here, the call to `Plots.plot` also accepts additional keyword arguments which allow us to customize the look of the histogram. `AutomaticHistogram` objects are compatible with most histogram-like seriestypes, so the above call to `Plots.plot` is equivalent to calling `Plots.histogram` with the same input.
+As illustrated here, the call to `Plots.plot` also accepts additional keyword arguments which allow us to customize the look of the histogram. `AutomaticHistogram` objects are compatible with most histogram-like seriestypes[^1], so the above call to `Plots.plot` is equivalent to calling `Plots.histogram` with the same input.
 By default, the plotted histogram is a filled bar chart.
 If one desires, a non-filled histogram can be drawn by using the `stephist` seriestype, as we did above.

+[^1]:
+    In particular, the seriestypes `histogram`, `barbins`, `barhist` and `bar` will draw the histogram as a filled bar chart, while `stephist` draws a non-filled histogram.
+An attempt to plot an `AutomaticHistogram` with another [seriestype](https://docs.juliaplots.org/latest/generated/attributes_series/) throws an error.

 !!! note
     Some of the arguments normally supported by the `histogram` and `stephist` seriestypes are deprecated when used together with `AutomaticHistogram`.
 In particular, the `weights` keyword is not supported, as `autohist` currently only handles equally weighted samples.
 The `bins` keyword is ignored, as the histogram partition has already been chosen by `autohist`.
 Additionally, the `normalize` kwarg is deprecated, so that e.g. `Plots.histogram(h, normalize=norm)` will always draw a histogram on the density scale no matter the value of `norm`.